Musée

 Between 1869 and 1876, Henri Parent created a vast and beautiful building that was greatly inspired by classical models, with its perfectly symmetrical layout and the decorative elements on its facades.
 The building is set back from the Boulevard Haussmann, creating a break in the alignment that draws the eye.

-Facade on courtyard - © Culturespaces / S. LLoyd
+Façade sur cour - © Culturespaces / S. Lloyd

-Winter garden - © Culturespaces / Agence Soficome
+Jardin d'hiver - © Culturespaces / Agence Sofiacome

 In 1876, the inauguration of the mansion was a major event: the invitees discovered the double spiral staircase, with its improbable equilibrium, and the sumptuousness of the materials.
 They praised this monumental building just as they had the foyer of the Opera House that Charles Garnier had just completed.